readyready15728/misc/awakemud-notes.md

 * A wounded Knight-Errant Security Officer on the 7th floor of Knight Center offers work.
 * `toggle noautokill` to incapacitate targets.
+* Use `steal` to get the ovum from the female chupacabra.
 * There is a sewer all the way to the south of the Massage Parlor in Chinatown that can be accessed by searching in that area.
 * `help costtime`.